Unknown-Gravity/tbtc-arb-relayer/README.md

 1. Download the [docker-compose.dev.yml](https://raw.githubusercontent.com/Unknown-Gravity/tbtc-arb-relayer/dev/docker-compose.dev.yml) file from this repository.

-2. Edit `docker-compose.dev.yml` with your customizations.
+2. Edit `docker-compose.dev.yml` with your customizations:

-    - Modification Details
     - PRIVATE_KEY: The wallet private key you will use in your application.
     - EthereumRPC: URL for the Ethereum RPC
     - ArbitrumRPC: URL for the Arbitrum RPC

 3. Run the following command to start the project:
     ```bash